Merilo Pravednoye: Content

+The Trinity (Troitsky) copy is the oldest surviving copy from the 14th century and is the standard text.
+The first part consists of 69 sheets which are mainly religious texts of Greek origin, but some are of Russian origin, while the second part consists of 275 sheets which are more legal in nature and are mostly of Byzantine origin.

-The Trinity (Troitsky) copy is the oldest surviving copy from the 14th century.
-Materials from the old legal collection from the early 12th century may have been used during the compilation of Merílo Právednoye.
+Materials from the old legal collection from the early 12th century may have been used during the compilation of Merilo Pravednoye.
 It was to serve both as a book of moral precepts and a legal guide book for judges as well as the transmission of several older texts.
-The text consists of two parts: the first contains the words and the lessons (poucheniya) both translated and original, on the just and the unjust courts; the second part (the so-called collection of 30 chapters) consists of translations of Byzantine church and secular laws, borrowed from the Kormchaia Book, and the oldest Slavic and Russian legal texts, the Zakon Sudnyi Liudem, Vladimir's Church Statute, Russkaya Pravda, and "Legal rule on the church people" – Pravilo zakonno o tserkovnykh liudiakh.
+The first part contains the words and the lessons (poucheniya) both translated and original, on the just and the unjust courts; the second part (the so-called collection of 30 chapters) consists of translations of Byzantine church and secular laws, borrowed from the Kormchaia Book, and the oldest Slavic and Russian legal texts, the Zakon Sudnyi Liudem, the Church Statute of Vladimir the Great, the Russkaya Pravda, and the "Legal rule on the church people" – Pravilo zakonno o tserkovnykh liudiakh.